Albi1999/Starbucks_beverage_calories_prediction_models/Statistical_Learning_Final_Report.md

 ```

 The R-squared value and MSE are used to evaluate the performance of the model on the test data.
+Overall, the high R-squared value and low MSE on the test data suggest that the lasso regression model has learned effectively from the training data and generalizes well to unseen examples.

 ``` r